Dhanush123555/ML_Escapades/README.md

 Project Descriptions:
 Mnist_FC:
   Fully connected network with one hidden layer trained on the mnist dataset.
-  Uses Functional API, which is overkill, but I wanted to try it out
+  Uses Functional API, which is overkill, but I wanted to try it out.

 Fashion_Mnist_CNN:
   CNN trained on the fashion mnist dataset.